Acceptto/telegram-miniapp-scaffold/README.md

 For database we use CloudFlare D1, which is a version of SQLite.
 We initialize it with `init.sql` file.

 The frontend code is a React app built with Vite.
 The entry point is `webapp/src/main.jsx`.
-This is mostly a standard React app, except it uses excellent [@vkruglikov/react-telegram-web-app](https://github.com/vkruglikov/react-telegram-web-app) to wrap around the telegram mini app API.
+This is mostly a standard React app, except it uses excellent [@telegram-apps/sdk-react](https://github.com/Telegram-Mini-Apps/telegram-apps/tree/master/packages/sdk-react) to wrap around the telegram mini app API.
+For consistent native-feel design we are usuing [@telegram-apps/telegram-ui](https://github.com/Telegram-Mini-Apps/TelegramUI)

 The frontend code can be replaced with anything that can be served as a static website.
 The only requirement is that the built code after `npm run build` is in the `webapp/dist` folder.